madprops/airc/README.md

 ---

-If `default` is sent to a command as a value, it will remove the overriden value from `config.user.json`.
+If `reset` is sent to a command as a value, it will remove the overriden value from `config.user.json`.

 So the default in `config.json` is used.